NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Trust50%8.0Good

-The Nectar Hybrid is a 6.5 out of 10 on the firmness scale.
-It is between a medium-firm and a slightly firm feel.
+The Nectar Hybrid is available in a single firmness, 6 out of 10, which gives the mattress a medium-firm feel.

 Support & Sleeping Positions

-Support on the Nectar Hybrid is excellent.
-Throughout our series of tests, I felt well supported in all sleeping positions.
+The Nectar Hybrid has excellent support.
+During our tests, I felt well-supported in all sleeping positions.

 Sleeper WeightStomach SleepersSide SleepersBack Sleepers